Galveston in Galveston County, Texas — The American South (West South Central)

 Erected 1995 by Texas Historical Commission.
 (Marker Number 11567.)

 Location.
 29° 20.199′ N, 94° 46.677′ W. Marker is in Galveston, Texas, in Galveston County.
-Marker can be reached from Seawolf Parkway.
+It can be reached from Seawolf Parkway.
 Marker is located within Seawolf Park, which requires an admission fee to enter.
 Touch for map.
 Marker is at or near this postal address: 100 Seawolf Park Boulevard, Galveston TX 77550, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Galveston: Gateway to Texas (within shouting distance of this marker); Galveston Quarantine Stations (about 300 feet away, measured in a direct line); U.S.S.
-Seawolf Memorial (approx. 0.2 miles away); Galveston Island (approx. 0.7 miles away); Galveston, C. S. A. (approx. 1.3 miles away); Fort San Jacinto (approx. 1˝ miles
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Galveston: Gateway to Texas (within shouting distance of this marker); Galveston Quarantine Stations (about 300 feet away, measured in a direct line); U.S.S.
+Seawolf Memorial (approx. 0.2 miles away); Galveston Island (approx. 0.7 miles away); Fort San Jacinto (approx. 1½ miles away); Galveston Medical College (approx. 1.7 miles away); "Old Red" (approx. 1.7 miles away); World War I Physicians from Galveston (approx. 1.8 miles away).
+Touch for a list and map of all markers in Galveston.

 Additional keywords.
 SS Selma